Find out how we are introducing a new timetabling system, processes and policies to boost staff and student experience.

 The timetabling project will introduce a number of benefits:

-• Staff capacity savings (revenue): the new system will ensure timetabling activity can continue without the need for a return to more manual processes, which would require significant numbers of additional staff to support key timetabling tasks.
+• staff capacity savings (revenue): the new system will ensure timetabling activity can continue without the need for a return to more manual processes, which would require a significant number of additional staff to support key timetabling tasks

-• Staff capacity savings (time): timetabling colleagues will be freed up from duplication of work and the intensive work required to manage legacy systems.
+• staff capacity savings (time): timetabling and ITS teams will be freed up from duplication of work and the intensive work required to manage legacy systems

 Timeline